 I ignore the other pairs, because many of them move similar to one or a few of the above pairs, and many of them are not reliable.
 I think 19 pairs and gold are more than enough, and you really don’t have to check more pairs.
 It will not make more money for you.

-But this is not true about forex and online trading.
-Working harder and spending several hours at the computer does not mean that you will make more money and you will have a higher success rate.
+But this is not true about Forex and online trading.
+Working harder and spending several hours at the computer doesn’t equal making more money and having a higher success rate.
 It can even cause you to lose more.
-When you are experienced, knowledgeable and wise enough to pick the strongest signals from 20 pairs daily charts, why should you spend more time at the computer?
+When you are experienced, knowledgeable and wise enough to pick the strongest signals from the daily charts, why should you spend more time at the computer?